openeuler-mirror/openeuler-docker-images/kafka/README.md

 # Usage
-In this usage, users can select the corresponding `{Tag}`  based on their requirements.
+In this usage, users can select the corresponding `{Tag}` and `container startup options` based on their requirements.

 - Pull the `openeuler/kafka` image from docker
 	```bash